-If you must miss class for any reason, please check Canvas for what was covered in class that day, and arrange with a classmate to obtain notes, and to discuss any material missed.
+If you must miss class for any reason, please arrange with a classmate to get notes, any additional assignments or materials that may have been distributed in class, and to discuss any material missed.
 The responsibility of gathering notes and missed materials lies solely with the student.